Unbiased Markov chain Monte Carlo with couplings: Illustrations

-In our setting, we can draw directly from the first posterior, denoted by $\pi_1(\theta_1)$.
-We can thus obtain a sample $(\theta_{1}^{n})_{n=1}^{N}$ approximating $\pi_{1}(\theta_{1})$.
-For each $\theta_{1}^{n}$, we consider a Metropolis--Hastings algorithm targeting $\pi_{2}(\theta_{2}|\theta_{1}^{n})$, using a Normal random walk proposal with variance $\Sigma$.
-We set the initial distribution $\pi_0$ to be standard Normal, and the variance $\Sigma$ to be unit diagonal matrix.
-From $1,000$ coupled chains, we observe a $95\%$ quantile of the meeting times at $381$.
-We set $k = 381$ and $m=5k$, and estimate the posterior mean and variance using $R=1,000$ independent estimators.
-We use these estimated moments to propose a new Normal distribution for $\pi_0$, and we set $\Sigma$ to the estimated posterior variance.
-We run $R=10,000$ coupled chains with these new settings, and observe the meeting times shown in the histogram of Figure \ref{fig:plummer:meetingtime}.
-The average meeting time is $15$, with a maximum of $110$.
-Applying the $95\%$ quantile heuristic, we set $k=49$ and $m=10k$.
-The two histograms of Figures \ref{fig:plummer:histogramcomponent1} and \ref{fig:plummer:histogramcomponent2} show that the marginal distributions are approximated accurately.
-The overlaid red curves indicate the ``ground truth'', obtained by running $1,000$ steps of MCMC targeting $\pi_2(\theta_2|\theta_1)$ for each of $10,000$ independent draws of $\theta_{1}$ from $\pi_1$ and keeping the final state of each chain.
+Here we can draw directly from the first posterior, denoted by $\pi_1(\theta_1)$, and obtain a sample $(\theta_{1}^{n})_{n=1}^{N}$.
+For each $\theta_{1}^{n}$ we consider an MH algorithm targeting $\pi_{2}(\theta_{2}|\theta_{1}^{n})$, using a Normal random walk proposal with variance $\Sigma$.
+We couple this algorithm using reflection-maximal couplings of the proposals as in Section \ref{subsec:maximalcoupling}.
+In preliminary runs, starting with a standard bivariate Normal as an initial distribution and a proposal covariance matrix set to identity, we estimate the first two moments of the cut distribution, and we use them to refine the initial distribution $\pi_0$ and the proposal covariance matrix $\Sigma$.
+With these settings we obtain a distribution of meeting times shown in Figure \ref{fig:plummer:meetingtime}.
+We then set $k=100$, $m=10k$, and obtain approximations of the cut distribution represented by histograms in Figures \ref{fig:plummer:histogramcomponent1} and \ref{fig:plummer:histogramcomponent2}, using $N=10,000$ unbiased estimators.
+The overlaid curves correspond to a kernel density estimate obtained by running $m=1,000$ steps of MCMC targeting $\pi_2(\theta_2|\theta_1^n)$ with $\theta_1^n$ drawn from $\pi_1(\theta_1)$, for $n\in\{1,\ldots,N\}$, and keeping the final $m$-th state of each chain.
+The proposed estimators can be refined by increasing the number $N$ of independent replications, whereas the MCMC estimators would converge only in the double limit of $N$ and $m$ going to infinity.